Oklahoma Law Enforcement Memorial

 Deputy Sheriff Virgil Weitner survived his wounds.

-Deputy Sheriff Cleo Meeks was survived by his wife Glennis and three adult daughters and is buried in Lawnview Cemetery, Cordell, Washita County, Oklahoma.
+Deputy Sheriff Cleo Meeks was survived by his wife Glennis Madge (Chambers) and three adult daughters and is buried in Lawnview Cemetery, Cordell, Washita County, Oklahoma.

 Sid Caldwell was arrested for Deputy Sheriff Cleo Meek’s murder, tried, convicted, and sentenced to life in prison.